XQueryInstitute/Course-Materials/exercises/exercise-3.md

 Among other things, XQuery is a fantastic language for connecting different sources of data on the Internet.
 If you find a web service with an XML endpoint, you can write an XQuery expression to extract data and present it as a nicely-formated webpage.

-As I celebrated the Thanksiving holiday last week, I began wondering whether our agricultural production in the United States is trending upward or downward.
+As I celebrated the Thanksiving holiday last month, I began wondering whether our agricultural production in the United States is trending upward or downward.
 So I decided to write an expression to query the [World Bank](http://data.worldbank.org/) to chart the annual cereal production in the United States.
 The following exercise demonstrates how to use XQuery to gather data from the [World Bank's API](http://data.worldbank.org/node/9) and to render that data using [Google Charts](https://developers.google.com/chart/).

 Let's start by checking out the World Bank's API.
 The World Bank has a handy [query builder](http://data.worldbank.org/querybuilder) for its API, which allows you to fine tune your request.
 In that case, we'll build a query for the annual cereal production in the United States from 1961 to 2013.
 The [resulting query](http://data.worldbank.org/querybuilder) looks (in part) like this: